mosn/holmes/readme.md

 ```

 * WithCollectInterval("5s") means the system metrics are collected once 5 seconds
-* WithCoolDown("1m") means once a dump happened, the next dump will not happen before cooldown finish-1 minute.
+* WithCoolDown("1m") means once a dump happened, the next dump will not happen before
+  cooldown finish-1 minute.
-* WithDumpPath("/tmp") means the dump binary file(binary mode) or the dump log file(text mode) will write content to /tmp dir
+* WithDumpPath("/tmp") means the dump binary file(binary mode), or the dump log file(text mode)
+  will write content to `/tmp` dir.
-* WithBinaryDump() or WithTextDump() doesn't affect the CPU profile dump, because the pprof standard library doesn't support text mode dump
+* WithBinaryDump() or WithTextDump() doesn't affect the CPU profile dump, because the pprof
+  standard library doesn't support text mode dump.
-* WithCPUDump(10, 25, 80) means dump will happen when cpu usage > 10% && cpu usage > 125% * previous cpu usage recorded or cpu usage > 80%
+* WithCPUDump(10, 25, 80) means dump will happen when cpu usage > 10% &&
+  cpu usage > 125% * previous cpu usage recorded or cpu usage > 80%.
+* WithCPUMax means holmes would not dump all types profile when current cpu
+  usage percent is greater than CPUMaxPercent.

 ### dump heap profile when RSS spikes